-SECTION 1 Introduction 7 Section 1.1 You are currently enrolled in Align Thrive (HMO I-SNP), which is a specialized Medicare Advantage Plan ("Special Needs Plan") 7 Section 1.2 What is the Evidence of Coverage booklet about?
-7 Section 1.3 Legal information about the Evidence of Coverage 7 SECTION 2 What makes you eligible to be a plan member?
+SECTION 1 Introduction 7 Section 1.1 You are currently enrolled in Align Connect (HMO C-SNP), which is a specialized Medicare Advantage Plan ("Special Needs Plan") Section 1.2 What is the Evidence of Coverage booklet about?
+Section 1.3 Legal information about the Evidence of Coverage 8 SECTION 2 What makes you eligible to be a plan member?
 8 Section 2.1 Your eligibility requirements 8 Section 2.2 What are Medicare Part A and Medicare Part B?
-9 Section 2.3 Here is the plan service area for Align Thrive (HMO I-SNP) 9 Section 2.4 U.S. Citizen or Lawful Presence 9 SECTION 3 What other materials will you get from us?
-9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider Directory.
+9 Section 2.3 Here is the plan service area for Align Connect (HMO C-SNP) 9 Section 2.4 U.S. Citizen or Lawful Presence 9 SECTION 3 What other materials will you get from us?
+9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 9 Section 3.2 The Provider Directory.
 Your guide to all providers in the plan's network 10 Section 3.3 The Pharmacy Directory.
-Your guide to pharmacies in our network 11 Section 3.4 The plan's List of Covered Drugs (Formulary) 11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 12 SECTION 4 Your monthly premium for Align Thrive (HMO I-SNP) 12 Section 4.1 How much is your plan premium?
-12 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
+Your guide to pharmacies in our network 11 Section 3.4 The plan's List of Covered Drugs (Formulary) 11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 12 SECTION 4 Your monthly premium for Align Connect (HMO C-SNP) 12 Section 4.1 How much is your plan premium?
+SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
 13 Section 5.1 What is the Part D "late enrollment penalty"?
 13 Section 5.2 How much is the Part D late enrollment penalty?
-13 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 14 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
+13 Section 5.3 In some situations, you can enroll late and not have to pay the penalty 14 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?.
 14 SECTION 6 Do you have to pay an extra Part D amount because of your income?
 15 Section 6.1 Who pays an extra Part D amount because of income?
 15 Section 6.2 How much is the extra Part D amount?
 15 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
 15 Section 6.4 What happens if you do not pay the extra Part D amount?
 15 SECTION 7 More information about your monthly premium 16

-Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty 16 Section 7.2 Can we change your monthly plan premium during the year?
-18 SECTION 8 Please keep your plan membership record up to date 18 Section 8.1 How to help make sure that we have accurate information about you 18 SECTION 9 We protect the privacy of your personal health information 19 Section 9.1 We make sure that your health information is protected 19 SECTION 10 How other insurance works with our plan 20 Section 10 1 Which plan pays first when you have other insurance?
-20
+Section 7.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty Section 7.2 Can we change your monthly plan premium during the year?
+SECTION 8 Please keep your plan membership record up to date 18 Section 8.1 How to help make sure that we have accurate information about you 18 SECTION 9 We protect the privacy of your personal health information 19 Section 9.1 We make sure that your health information is protected 19 SECTION 10 How other insurance works with our plan 19 Section 10.1 Which plan pays first when you have other insurance?
+19

-SECTION 1 Introduction Section 1.1 You are currently enrolled in Align Thrive (HMO I-SNP), which is a specialized Medicare Advantage Plan ("Special Needs Plan")
+SECTION 1 Introduction Section 1.1 You are currently enrolled in Align Connect (HMO C-SNP), which is a specialized Medicare Advantage Plan ("Special Needs Plan")

-You are covered by Medicare, and you have chosen to get your Medicare health care and your prescription drug coverage through our plan, Align Thrive (HMO I-SNP).
+You are covered by Medicare, and you have chosen to get your Medicare health care and prescription drug coverage through our plan, Align Connect (HMO C-SNP).

-There are different types of Medicare health plans.
-Align Thrive (HMO I-SNP) is a specialized Medicare Advantage Plan (a Medicare Advantage "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
-Align Thrive (HMO I-SNP) is designed specifically for people who live in an institution (like a nursing home) and/or live in the community but who need a level of care that is usually provided in a nursing home.
+Align Connect (HMO C-SNP) is a specialized Medicare Advantage Plan (a Medicare "Special Needs Plan"), which means its benefits are designed for people with special health care needs.
+Align Connect (HMO C-SNP) is designed to provide additional health benefits that specifically help people who have Dementia.